Business continuity plan : definition

 Business Continuity is a proven concept.
 When it first appeared in the 1980’s, it addressed some of the issues surrounding disaster recovery plans.
 Efforts in this regard mainly focused on IT, with the aim of guaranteeing system availability or enabling them to recover quickly after an incident.
-It is only recently, since the beginning of this decade, that the concept has been extended with the publication of the BS 25999 standard and the creation of the ISO 22301 certification.
+The concept has since been extended with the publication of the BS 25999 standard and the creation of the ISO 22301 certification.
 “The scope of business continuity is now wider.
 Projects are carried by the Board based on a holistic business approach”, said Christophe Ruppert.
 EBRC, as a business continuity expert, supports its customers, with the aim of improving their cyber-resilience.

 Rule 1: Consider the business to assess the risks